wharfkit/website/src/lib/docs/AccountKit/UnlinkAuthMethod.md

 # UnlinkAuth

 The `unlinkAuth` method is used to remove the linking of a specific smart contract action to an account permission.
+It returns an [Action](/docs/antelope/action) instance that can then be signed and executed on-chain using the `SessionKit` [Transact](/docs/session-kit/transact) method.

 ## Usage